About SURFA

 To advance and foster the society’s objectives, SURFA presents an annual Financial Forum on a variety of topics related to rate of return analysis and sponsors the Certified Rate of Return Analyst (CCRA) Program.

-!!!!SAVE THE DATE!!!!SURFA 52nd Financial Forum will be a virtual event due to the COVID-19 pandemic June 16-18, 2021 The Annual Financial Forum of the Society of Utility and Regulatory promotes better understanding of current cost of capital issues affecting the regulated utility industries — energy, water, and telecommunications.
-The program will be of interest to rate-of-return professionals and financial analysts as well as regulatory commissioners and staff, consumer advocates, attorneys, accountants, and consultants.
+The Annual Financial Forum of the Society of Utility and Regulatory promotes better understanding of current cost of capital issues affecting the regulated utility industries — energy, water and gas.
+The Forum will be of interest to rate-of-return professionals, financial analysts, regulatory commissioners and staff, consumer advocates, attorneys, accountants, and consultants.

-Financial Forum attendees may earn CPE credits.
-Although no advanced preparation is required, a background in corporate finance and a working knowledge of public utility ratemaking is a prerequisite for earning credits.
+Full attendance at the Forum qualifies attendees to earn ten credits toward Continuing Education Credits.
+Although no advanced preparation for the Forum is required, a background in corporate finance and a working knowledge of public utility ratemaking is a prerequisite for earning such credits.
 The learning objectives for the program are as follows:

 |